maddiethedinosaur/funnydiehaha/fancy.md

 * 1952: The Human Species and the Earth's Crust

 Read this Bordiga work [here.](./human-species-and-the-earths-crust.pdf)
+* 1953: The Spirit of Horsepower

+Read this Bordiga work [here.](./spirit-of-horsepower.pdf)
 * 1957: Fundamentals of Revolutionary Communism

 Read this Bordiga work [here.](./fundamentals-of-revolutionary-communism.pdf)